Personal profile

 Dr Michael Duffy is an Associate Professor and director of the Corporate Law, Organisation and Litigation Research Group (CLOL) in the Department of Business Law and Taxation.

-Michael publishes extensively in peer reviewed journals on ASIC law, company and shareholder law, legal liability, major dispute resolution, class actions and access to civil justice.
+Michael publishes extensively in peer reviewed journals on ASIC law, company and shareholder law, legal liability (including liability for artificial intelligence), major dispute resolution, class actions and access to civil justice.
 He has expertise in financial services regulation, insolvency and fintech including regulation of quasi (or actual) financial products such as litigation funding and digital currency.
-He has an interest in institutional economics and private and public social organisation and governance and the interplay of the two; the latter extending into public constitutionalism and law (having made scholarly contributions to the Australian republic debate and questions of Australian constitutional law including protection of property rights, the nature of judicial power and their relationship with litigation).
+He has an interest in institutional economics and private and public social organisation and governance and the interplay of the two; the latter extending into public constitutionalism and law (having made scholarly contributions to the Australian republic debate, constitutional protection of property rights, the nature of judicial power and their relationship with litigation).

 He was accredited by the Law Institute of Victoria as a commercial litigation specialist from 1997 through 2007.